PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

         - **Running** indicates that the task is being executed.
         - **Completed** indicates that the task was executed on the device and the result is stored in the application.
+        - **Failed** indicates that the BLE connection between the device and mobile application got terminated.

             <img src="assets/job_finish.png" width="270" height="550"/>